ucb-bar/riscv-sodor/README.md

 * "bus"-based micro-coded implementation

 **NOTE**: the repository is currently in flux due to the Privileged ISA v1.7 changes.
-The 5-stage and u-code cores have not yet been updated.
+The u-code core has not yet been updated.

 All of the cores implement the RISC-V 32b integer base user-level ISA (RV32I) version 2.0.
 None of the cores support virtual memory, and thus only implement